#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Alice, last time we did one of these, we had wired mics at a winter one

 in high school.
-I just feel uncomfortable doing this for
+I just feel uncomfortable doing this stuff

 I think that's a really nice touch.
 They understand buying local.

-John actually has a different walk when he's striding into a services.
+John actually has a different walk when he's striding into our services.

 I always think there's a certain walk that fans have on the way to football matches.
 There's a certain walk boxers have when they're walking into the ring.

 But there's a sort of purposeful nature to his pre-services gait.
-He just talks to himself.
+He's just talking to himself.

 I know he's such a weird guy.